fauu/Kamite/README.md

 * *Right-click* on a text block to automatically recognize it.

-* *Right-hold-click* on the image area to initiate a manual block recognition selection.
+* *Right-hold-click* on the image area to initiate a manual block recognition.

 The integration must be enabled in Gomics-v under `Preferences › Kamite`.